 - What are the main advantages of using open-source data analytics tools?

-Open-source data analytics tools offer compelling advantages, including cost-effectiveness, flexibility for customization, robust community support, and transparency due to publicly available source code.
-These benefits make them attractive for organizations of all sizes seeking powerful and adaptable analytics solutions without the burden of licensing fees.
+Open-source data analytics tools offer key advantages such as cost-effectiveness, flexibility for customization, strong community support, and transparency through publicly available source code.
+These benefits make them attractive to organizations of all sizes looking for powerful analytics capabilities without the constraints of proprietary licensing.

 - Which open-source tool is best for beginners in data analytics?